alexanian/socratic-form-microscopy/_posts/2016-11-22-why-i-dont-want-kellie-leitch-to-lead-the-conservative-party-and-how-to-stop-her.md

 ---
 id: 66
-title: 'Why I Don&#8217;t Want Kellie Leitch to Lead the Conservative Party (and how to Stop her)'
+title: "Why I Don&#8217;t Want Kellie Leitch to Lead the Conservative Party (and how to Stop her)"
 date: 2016-11-22T23:03:10-05:00
 author: Zach
 layout: post